Career Guidance Workshop

 Alongside the practical elements of the programme, students will also attend classes where they will learn animal care theory.
 Students will be in class four days a week from 8am-5pm, and will also be required to undertake self-directed study.

 Study topics include:

-Students will get daily opportunities for care and experience handling of companion animals in Wintec's purpose-built facility that houses commonly kept companion animals in New Zealand.
+Students will get daily opportunities for care and experience in the handling of companion animals at the Wintec Animal House, a purpose-built facility that houses commonly kept companion animals in New Zealand.